 At Nunthorpe Primary Academy, we have high aspirations and ambitions for our children and we believe that no child should be left behind.
 We strongly believe that it is not about your background but your passion and thirst for knowledge, and your dedication and commitment to learning that make the difference between success and failure, and we are determined to ensure that our children are given every chance to realise their full potential.
-Pupil premium funding represents approximately 5% of our budget; £43,840 in 2016/17 and this policy outlines how we will ensure it is spent to maximum effect.
+Pupil premium funding for 2021/22 is £37,210 and this policy outlines how we will ensure it is spent to maximum effect.

 Pupil Premium Spending

 Our pupil premium money has been used to provide a range of additional support for our children and these interventions have had a significant impact on children’s attainment.